 Linguistics, the scientific study of language, aims to discover the common properties that languages share with one another and thereby ultimately to help us learn about the structure of the human mind.
-It encompasses a broad range of approaches to language, and deals, for instance, with questions as diverse as how we recognise the individual sounds of a spoken conversation, how meanings are communicated indirectly, how children learn their native language, or how different unrelated languages share so many grammatical similarities.
+It encompasses a broad range of approaches to language, and deals, for instance, with questions as diverse as how we recognise the individual sounds of a spoken conversation, how meanings are communicated indirectly, how children learn their native language, or how unrelated languages may share many grammatical similarities.

-In Part I of the Cambridge course, students are provided with a foundation covering the main areas of theoretical linguistics, while courses in the study of language variation, language and the brain, and the history and varieties of English serves as a bridge between theoretical linguistics and topics typically taught at A-level English Language or Psychology.
+In Part I of the Cambridge course, students are provided with a foundation covering the main areas of theoretical linguistics, while courses in the study of language variation, language and the brain, and the history and varieties of English serve as a bridge between theoretical linguistics and topics typically taught as part of A-level English Language or Psychology.
 After the first year, students proceed to the two-year Part II, where they are able to specialise in those areas that particularly appeal to them.
 Courses cover a wide variety of topics ranging from experimental work in phonetics, to looking at the grammatical structures allowed in language, how languages change, or the linguistics of particular languages.
 In their final year, students write a dissertation on a topic of their choice.

 It is possible to do a Part I in a subject other than Linguistics, and proceed to do Part II in Linguistics.
 There are special arrangements for such students, who may do a one- or two-year Part II, and who incorporate some elements of the Part I course into their Part II work.
-The Department of Linguistics in Cambridge is part of the Faculty of Modern and Medieval Languages and benefits from close links with Modern Languages.
+Linguistics in Cambridge is part of the Faculty of Modern and Medieval Languages and benefits from close links with Modern Languages.
 Almost all Linguistics Tripos courses are also available within the Modern Languages Tripos, which allows students to combine the study of Linguistics with intensive study of two foreign languages and a year abroad.

-|Standard Offer:||A-level - A*AA; IB - 776 at Higher Level, 41 points overall; Advanced Highers: AAA; other exam systems.
+|A-level - A*AA; IB - 776 at Higher Level, 42 points overall; Advanced Highers: A1A2A2; other exam systems.

-|Course Requirements:||No specific subjects, but applicants may find a foreign language or English language useful.
+|No specific subjects required, but applicants may find a foreign language or English language useful.
 Maths, Psychology or a Science could also serve as good preparation.

-|Course Outline:||Further details are available on the Department's website.|
+|Further course details are available on the Faculty's website.

 Candidates should normally expect two interviews.
-The interviews will take place during the period Monday 4 - Wednesday 13 December 2017.
+The interviews will take place during the period Monday 4 - Wednesday 13 December 2023.
 Specific subject dates will be emailed to applicants in November.